McConnell will step down as the Senate Republican leader in November after a record run in the job

 “Believe me, I know the politics within my party at this particular moment in time.
 I have many faults.
 Misunderstanding politics is not one of them,” McConnell said.
 “That said, I believe more strongly than ever that America’s global leadership is essential to preserving the shining city on a hill that Ronald Reagan discussed.
 For as long as I am drawing breath on this earth I will defend American exceptionalism.”

-After his speech, Sen. Susan Collins, R-Maine, congratulated him in a brief speech, saying that she admired him “for stepping forward when it wasn’t popular to do the right thing for our country and our world.”
+After his speech, Sen. Susan Collins, R-Maine, congratulated him in brief remarks, saying that she admired him “for stepping forward when it wasn’t popular to do the right thing for our country and our world.”

 Trump has pulled the party hard to the ideological right, questioning longtime military alliances such as NATO, international trade agreements and pushing for a severe crackdown on immigration, all the while clinging to the falsehood that the election was stolen from him in 2020.

-McConnell and Trump had worked together in Trump’s first term, remaking the Supreme Court and the federal judiciary in a far more conservative image, and on tax legislation.
+McConnell and Trump had worked together during Trump’s time in the White House, remaking the Supreme Court and the federal judiciary in a far more conservative image, and on tax legislation.
 But there was also friction from the start, with Trump frequently sniping at the senator.

 Their relationship has essentially been over since Trump refused to accept the results of the Electoral College.
 But the rupture deepened dramatically after the Jan.
 6, 2021, attack on the Capitol.
 McConnell assigned blame and responsibility to Trump and said that he should be held to account through the criminal justice system for his actions.